mikecreighton/simple-groq-transcriber/README.md

 ## Acknowledgments

-- Groq for providing the AI models
+- [Groq](https://groq.com/) for providing the AI models and super fast speeds
 - GPT-o1 for [the initial draft of the code](https://chatgpt.com/share/676489b5-efa0-8012-a490-3351616b7867)
-- Cursor (with Claude 3.5 Sonnet) for helping with this README and final touches
+- [Cursor](https://www.cursor.com/) (with Claude 3.5 Sonnet) for helping with this README and final touches